-1. Advocate holistically for diverse patient populations and their families in ways that promote health, self-determination, integrity, and ongoing growth as human beings.
-Level I Level II Level III Level IV (NURS 103) (NURS 105, 110 (NURS 204, 205, 210) (NURS 208, 212) PNRN 100, PNRN 110) Describe holistic advocacy for diverse Identify when to advocate holistically Prioritize instances to advocate Select priority instances to advocate patient populations and their families for diverse patients in psychiatric and holistically for diverse patients in holistically for diverse patients w in ways that promote health, self- medical-surgical settings and their childbearing and childrearing settings serious physiological needs and determination, integrity, and ongoing families in ways that promote health, and their families in ways that families in ways that promote health growth as human beings. self-determination, integrity, and promote health, self-determination, self-determination, integrity, and ongoing growth as human beings. integrity, and ongoing growth as ongoing growth as human beings. human beings.
+1. Advocate holistically for diverse patient populations and their families in ways that promote health, self-determination, integrity, and ongoing growth as human beings. human beings.
+Level I Level II Level III Level IV (NURS 103) (NURS 105, 110 (NURS 204, 205, 210) (NURS 208, 212) PNRN 100, PNRN 110) Describe holistic advocacy for diverse Identify when to advocate holistically Prioritize instances to advocate Select priority instances to advocate patient populations and their families for diverse patients in psychiatric and holistically for diverse patients in holistically for diverse patients with in ways that promote health, self- medical-surgical settings and their childbearing and childrearing settings serious physiological needs and their determination, integrity, and ongoing determination, integrity, and ongoing families in ways that promote health, and their families in ways that families in ways that promote healt growth as human beings. self-determination, integrity, and promote health, self-determination, self-determination, integrity, and ongoing growth as human beings. integrity, and ongoing growth as ongoing growth as human beings. human beings.